kubernetes/steering/README.md

 We have two meetings every month.

 - We hold an open and recorded online meeting where the community is welcome to join the first Monday at 9:30am PT of every month if there is [quorum](charter.md#quorum).
-- We have a closed but recorded online meeting every 3rd Monday of the month at 9:30am PT if there is [quorum](charter.md#quorum).
+- We have a closed and not recorded online meeting every 3rd Monday of the month at 9:30am PT if there is [quorum](charter.md#quorum).

 ### Resources